matplotlib/governance/governance.md

 The Steering Council and its Members play a special role in certain situations.
 In particular, the Council may:

-- Develop funding sources and spending money (see Finance sub committee below).
+- Developing funding sources and spending money (see Finance sub committee below).
 - Make decisions about the overall scope, vision and direction of the project.
 - Make decisions about strategic collaborations with other organizations or individuals.